New Orleans Jazz Fest: jazz everywhere you look in Nola

 New Orleans Jazz Fest boys on the balcony.

-As an example of the star power, in 2017, you have Stevie Wonder, Tom Petty & the Heartbreakers, Dave Matthews, Harry Connick Jr., Trombone Shorty, and local fave Kermit Ruffins (who also plays most of the year at Bullet’s Sports Bar and boy is that a must-go, must-see, must-enjoy!)
+As an example of the star power, in 2017, you have Stevie Wonder, Tom Petty & the Heartbreakers, Dave Matthews, Harry Connick Jr., Trombone Shorty, and local fave Kermit Ruffins (who also plays most of the year at his Kermit’s Mother in Law Lounge along with other gigs) and, gosh, is that a must-go, must-see, must-enjoy!)
 Note that the city is actually a national park too – for jazz!
 Take a look at our story, A jazz national historical park to find out more about the park, what to visit and, of course, the “jazz rangers.”)

 The subject: We love wandering the streets in New Orleans, with a particular liking for the Faubourg Marigny area where clubs and jazz abound.
 Night or day, there are jazz notes busting outdoors, swirling around street corners, or even swinging the streets from up on balconies.
 Like in this photo.